ltl3A87/KB-BINDER/README.md

  --train_data_path [your train data path] --eva_data_path [your eva data path] \
  --fb_roles_path [your freebase roles file path] --surface_map_path [your surface map file path]
 ```

+As the codex API has been closed, you may use other engine.